 6 Steps to a Robust Marketing Automation Strategy

 Having a great marketing automation platform is only half the battle for mortgage industry marketers.
-The balance is your ability to leverage its full capabilities so that you can realize the intended benefits: efficiently scaling your marketing to provide a better, more personalized CX and achieve higher marketing ROI.
+The balance is your ability to leverage its full capabilities so that you can realize the intended benefits: efficiently scaling your marketing to provide a better, more personalized experience and achieve higher marketing ROI.

 To accomplish this, an automation strategy needs to be your top priority.
-In fact, According to Ascend2 research, 64% of marketers regard an automation strategy as their top priority, followed by improving the user experience and delivering personalized content.
+In fact, According to Ascend2 research, 64% of marketers regard an automation strategy as their top priority, followed by improving the prospects experience and delivering personalized content.

 1) Get marketing and sales aligned.
 According to a study by Marketo, sales and marketing alignment extracts 208% more value from marketing.
 Better alignment means a better experience for your prospects and therefore more positive interactions with your company as they move down the decision pathway.

 The direct benefits of marketing and sales alignment include:

 - In developing personas, both sales and marketing have information the other would find valuable.

 - You both need to agree on the definitions of a marketing qualified lead and a sales qualified lead.